romcok/terraform-aws-ha-webapp/examples/ghost-cluster/README.md

-# Example Deployment of the Ghost Cluster Module
+# Example Deployment of the Ghost blog cluster

 This example demonstrates how to deploy a Ghost Cluster using this terraform module.
 The following steps will guide you through:
 1. Generate certificates for Client VPN service